Measurement-and Feedback-Driven Non-Equilibrium Phase Transitions on a Quantum Processor

+The absorbing-state transition is characterized by the average particle number $N(t)=\sum_i n_i(t)$, where $n_i=1$ ($0$) denotes an occupied (empty) site.
+Since $N(t)$ is a linear observable of the density matrix, its expectation value $\langle N(t)\rangle$ can be directly obtained by averaging over all measurement outcomes, without the need for post-selection.
+This allows the absorbing-state transition to be probed at the level of the quantum channel.

-We start from the initial state with a single active site in the middle of the system $|\psi_0\rangle=|0\cdots010\cdots 0\rangle$, and evolve under the hybrid quantum circuit with the protocol described above.
+\textit{Absorbing-state transition.-} We initialize the system in a single-seed state $|\psi_0\rangle=|0\cdots010\cdots 0\rangle$ and evolve it under the adaptive hybrid circuit described above.
 At each step, two-qubit unitary gates are applied subject to constraints from the classical flags, followed by mid-circuit measurements and possible feedback operations.
-We evolve the system for a varying circuit depth up to $t_{\rm max}=50$ before reading out all qubits in Pauli-$Z$ basis, which gives a spatiotemporal profile of the particle configurations upon averaging over trajectories and circuit realizations, as shown in Fig.~\ref{fig2} (lower panel).
+We evolve the system for a varying circuit depth up to $t_{\rm max}=50$ before reading out all qubits in Pauli-$Z$ basis, which gives a spatiotemporal profile of the particle configurations upon averaging over trajectories and circuit realizations, as shown in Fig.~\ref{fig2}.
 The experimental data clearly demonstrate two distinct phases at small and large measurement rates, respectively.
 When $p$ is small ($p=0.1$ in Fig.~\ref{fig2}), the system is in an active phase where the initial seed spreads ballistically and forms a linear lightcone in spacetime.
 For the system size we experimentally probe, the total particle number saturates around $t\approx 20$, and this finite density of particles persists at later times up to $t_{\rm max}=50$.
 This is in stark contrast to the case of larger $p$ ($p=0.45$), where the total particle number increases only a little bit before quickly decaying to zero.
 This is the absorbing phase where the measurement and feedback operations succeed in steering the system towards the target state $|\psi_t\rangle$.
 At the critical point $p_c^{\rm abs}\approx 0.35$, the particles spread sub-ballistically in time, showing a sub-linear lightcone structure.
-We find that the front of this spread follows the scaling $|r|\sim t^{1/z}$, where the fitted dynamical exponent $z\approx 1.58$.
-This exponent agrees with that in the DP universality class~\cite{henkel2008non} (see Appendix \ref{sec:DP} for a summary of critical exponents at DP criticality).
-The experimental results are further corroborated by tDMRG simulations of the actual circuits executed on the quantum hardware (Fig.~\ref{fig2} upper panel).
+We find that the front of this spread follows the scaling $|r|\sim t^{1/z}$ with a dynamical exponent $z=1.58$.
+This exponent agrees with that in the DP universality class~\cite{henkel2008non, SM}.